Charlotte Ashton

 Charlotte Ashton is a British television presenter.
-She presents Revealed... on BBC Switch alongside Anthony Baxter.
+She presented Revealed... on BBC Switch alongside Anthony Baxter.

 Career

 Ashton started her career at BBC Radio 4 and has written for The Guardian newspaper.

 Radio 1's Surgery with Kelly Osbourne

 On Sunday 30 November 2008, Ashton hosted Radio 1's first surgery debate show with presenter Aled Haydn-Jones.
 The second debate show was on Sunday 18 January 2009, which Ashton hosted with Haydn-Jones and fellow Revealed... presenter Anthony Baxter.

 Personal life

 Ashton was born in Birmingham and now lives in London.